Macready117/caloriecalculator/README.md

-# a web based app that calculates the amount of calories needed.
+# A web based app that calculates the amount of calories needed in a day.
-#the app also uses webscraping to check the local weather and incorporate the data into the calorie formula.
+#  The app asks for the user's weight, height,age, city, and country, and scrapes the temperature of the user's location, and calculates how many calories the user needs.